 We have enjoyed lead in lead crystal and china for decades without fear.
 Only recently have warnings been attached to lead crystal and those warnings have focused on the storing of liquid in decanters that allow long-term leaching of lead into contents.
 Other uses are somewhat ignored because the feeling is that the lower exposure is not harmful.

-The ramifications of long-term lead exposure manifest as severe chronic pain and illness.
+The ramifications of long-term lead exposure manifest as severe, chronic pain and illness.
 Because these conditions take years to develop they are rarely recognized as lead poisoning.
 Those poisoned die with conditions that are usually misdiagnosed.

 If your goal is to purchase lead-free goods, you will need to be clever.
 Finding clean products will take some investigating.